Harshalzzzzzzz/NITKRacing_Website/readme.md

 - Dislaying Images corresponding to the model in various sections on the website pages.

+## Functionalities To be added

+- Youtube and Instagram Django API for adding youtube or instagram updates on the website.

 ## User Guidelines

 1. Clone the repository.